 8.3 Transcriptomics

-The study of mechanisms involved in flavonoid biosynthesis and fatty acid metabolism is pivotal for safflower's genetic engineering purposes for improving safflower's thgenetic engineering purposes to improve flavonoid and oil content and/or fatty acid composition.
+The study of mechanisms involved in flavonoid biosynthesis and fatty acid metabolism is pivotal for safflower's genetic engineering purposes for improving safflower's genetic engineering purposes to improve flavonoid and oil content and/or fatty acid composition.
 Various molecular mechanisms regulate plant responses to drought.
 Cytochrome P450 (CYTP450) is among the largest oxidase families in plants playing a key role in regulating plant metabolisms, including modulation of drought stress tolerance in safflower roots.
 Zhang et al. (2023) identified 16 CtCYP71A enzyme-encoding genes in safflower.
 Expression studies revealed CtCYP71A initially up-regulated in safflower roots under PEG stress.
 However, its expression was ultimately downregulated with abscisic acid (ABA), gibberellic acid (GA), and salicylic acid (SA) stresses.
 CtCYP71A1 mediates safflower drought tolerance through lignin accumulation in safflower roots.
 CtDREB52, a CtAP2/ERF family member, is a major transcription factor potentially regulating the UV-B-induced flavonoid biosynthesis and hydrogen peroxide accumulation in safflower.
 It was reported that the overexpression of CtDREB52 could not only promote flavonoids accumulation in safflower, also induces an early flowering response and up-regulates the key genes involved in flavonoid biosynthesis.
 This gene operates the mechanisms by regulating the transcription levels of interacting genes involved in the flavonoid biosynthesis pathway specifically CtMYB and CtF3′H, total flavonoid and H2O2 contents (Yufei et al. 2024).

 CtWRKYs are among the major transcription factors (TFs) involved in plant responses to various abiotic stresses, including drought, temperature, cold, salt, and dehydration.
 Wang et al. (2021) analyzed the genes related to flavonoid (C-glucosylquinochalcone) biosynthesis in safflower with different colors (white, yellow, light red, and deep red).
 They found that the expression of flavonoid biosynthesis- related genes decreased with increasing flower color.
 It was also reported that the differential expression of the chalcone synthase (CHS) gene is responsible for flavonoid variations and content in safflower with different flower colors.
 Three homologs to cytochrome P450 71D9 gene (HH_035319, HH_032689, HH_025963) may likely contribute to C-glucosylquinochalcone biosynthesis in safflower leading to the red color appearance in safflower.
 Ren et al. (2022) used an integrated metabolomics and transcriptome study to elucidate the alterations in flavonoid biosynthesis in safflower flowers during color changes.
 A significant correlation between the expression of a uridine diphosphate glucose glycosyltransferase gene, CtUGT9, and flavonoid glycosides was detected, suggesting that CtUGT9 may have a crucial in flavonoid glycoside biosynthesis during color-transition in safflower.
 Li et al. (2021) executed the temporal transcriptome sequencing of safflower seeds at 10, 14, 18, and 22 days after flowering (DAF) to explore the molecular networks governing unsaturated fatty acids (USFAs) biosynthesis.
 They reported that fatty acid biosynthesis is the dominant cellular process from 10 to 14 DAF.
 The two genes of stearoyl-[acyl-carrier- protein] 9-desaturase gene (SAD) and oleate desaturase (FAD2–1) express temporally 10 to 14 DAF and from 14 to 18 DAF, respectively.
 Moreover, 13 candidate TFs were also characterized in modulating the expression level of FAD2–1 gene.